Nordic Needle's Mission:

 Nordic Needle's Vision:

-"To become a leading global supplier of needlework items, promote the love of stitching through education, outreach, and therapy, and preserve heritage stitching techniques for all generations."
+"To promote the love of stitching through education, outreach, and therapy, and preserve heritage stitching techniques for all generations."

 Our daily goals at Nordic Needle are: